Skip to content

 What are the magic bytes for .au files?

-The magic bytes for NeXT/Sun Microsystems µ-Law audio file files are 2E 73 6E 64 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for NeXT/Sun Microsystems µ-Law audio file (.au) files are 2E 73 6E 64 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .au file?